What's been happening?

 The Wellington North Solar Plant is a proposed solar plant to be located north east of Wellington, NSW.
-AGL is currently conducting feasibility studies to contribute to a project application for the 300MW plant.
-The plant would provide enough energy for approximately 98,000 average Australian homes.
+AGL has recently submitted our Submissions Report to the NSW Department of Planning & Environment (DP&E).

 AGL is currently conducting feasibility studies for a 300 MW solar plant near Wellington, New South Wales.
 If the project application is approved by the NSW Department of Planning and Environment, the Wellington North Solar Plant would provide enough energy to power to approximately 98,000 average NSW homes.